Chinnanchiru Ulagam: Production

 Chinnanchiru Ulagam is based on Subbu Arumugam's novel Manithanai Kaanom.
 The film was produced and directed by K. S. Gopalakrishnan under Chitra Productions; Gopalakrishnan also wrote the screenplay.
 Arumugam wrote the comedy subplot of the film.
 Cinematography was handled by R. Sampath, and the editing by R. Devarajan.
 The final length of the film was 4784 metres.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan, and the lyrics were written by Vaali.

 Release and reception

-Chinnanchiru Ulagam was released on 2 September 1966, and was distributed by Shanti Pictures.
-Writing for Film World, V. Gopalakrishnan praised Ganesan for showing "his mettle as a versatile actor" in Chinnanchiru Ulagam.
+Chinnanchiru Ulagam was released on 2 September 1966, and distributed by Shanti Pictures.
+The Indian Express lauded the performances of Ganesan and Nagesh, and Gopalakrishnan's direction, but felt his screenplay was formulaic.
+The critic also appreciated the music and lyrics.
+Kalki called the film entertaining timepass, but felt one could expect better from Gopalakrishnan.
+Despite facing competition from Thanippiravi, Saraswathi Sabatham and Thenmazhai, all released in the same month, the film became a commercial success, and ran well particularly at the Madurai-based Thangam Theatre, which was once considered Asia's largest theatre.
 Nagesh's dialogues became popular.
-Despite facing competition from Thanippiravi, Saraswathi Sabatham and Thenmazhai, all released in the same month, the film became a commercial success, and ran well particularly at the Madurai-based Thangam Theatre, which was once considered Asia's largest theatre.